 Bankruptcy proceedings – voluntary liquidation

-According to the Bankruptcy Code, both individuals irrespective of whether they are engaged in commercial activities or not and legal persons who pursue an economic purpose may be subject to bankruptcy proceedings.
-On the contrary, legal entities governed by public law, local government bodies and public-sector institutions are not eligible for bankruptcy.
+According to the Bankruptcy Law, both individuals, irrespective of whether or not they are engaged in commercial activities, and legal persons who pursue an economic purpose may be subject to bankruptcy proceedings.
+On the contrary, legal entities governed by public law, local government bodies and public sector institutions are not eligible for bankruptcy.

-Voluntary liquidation is commenced by the debtor and in case of a legal person through its board of directors or a relevant management body.
-The debtor must file a bankruptcy petition before the Multi-Member Court of First Instance7 within 30 days of a cessation of payments, in a general and permanent way.
-The Bankruptcy Code establishes some objective presumptions in order to define the conditions for the cessation of payments.
-This is the case when the debtor does not pay monetary obligations due to the state, social security institutions, credit or financial institutions amounting to at least 40 per cent of his or her total liabilities due for a period of at least six months, if the non-performing debt exceeds the amount of €30,000.
-The selective fulfilment of monetary obligations due does not lift the state of cessation of payments, which may consist of the failure to meet even one significant financial debt.
+Voluntary liquidation is commenced by the debtor and in cases of a legal person by its board of directors or a relevant management body.
+The debtor must file a bankruptcy petition before the Multi-Member Court of First Instance10 within 30 days of a cessation of payments, in a general and permanent way.
+The Bankruptcy Law establishes some objective presumptions to define the conditions for the cessation of payments.
+This is the case when the debtor does not pay monetary obligations due to the state, social security institutions, or credit or financial institutions amounting to at least 40 per cent of their total liabilities due for a period of at least six months, if the non-performing debt exceeds the amount of €30,000.
+The selective fulfilment of monetary obligations due does not lift the state of cessation of payments, which might even consist of the failure to meet even one significant financial debt.
 Such a presumption is deemed rebuttable.

-Moreover, the Bankruptcy Code provides that voluntary liquidation can be filed anytime in the case of a debtor's imminent inability to perform his or her liabilities.8 A general and permanent inability of the legal entity to satisfy monetary obligations as they become due and payable may be present or imminent; essentially, a foreseeable result of illiquidity.
+Moreover, the Bankruptcy Law provides that voluntary liquidation can be filed anytime in the case of a debtor's imminent inability to perform their liabilities.11 A general and permanent inability of the legal entity to satisfy monetary obligations as they become due and payable may be present or imminent; essentially, a foreseeable result of illiquidity.
 In any case, present or imminent inability or possibility of insolvency, as the case may be, must exist at the time of the filing of the bankruptcy petition.
-Regardless of the existence of any of the aforementioned criteria, bankruptcy will not be declared if the court, based on the financial data submitted, believes that the assets or the income of the debtor cannot cover the bankruptcy's expenses.9
+Regardless of the existence of any of the aforementioned criteria, bankruptcy will not be declared if the court, based on the financial data submitted, believes that the assets or the income of the debtor cannot cover the bankruptcy's expenses.

 Once the court declares a legal entity bankrupt, the entity is placed in receivership.
-The bankruptcy petition shall nominate the proposed insolvency administrator and be accompanied by the written statement of the latter that he or she accepts the appointment and that no impediments exist regarding his or her appointment.
-The nomination is not required if the bankruptcy petition includes a debtor's statement that he or she did not manage to appoint an insolvency administrator.
-After the declaration of the bankruptcy and according to Article 137 the court appoints a certified insolvency practitioner (syndic or bankruptcy trustee) to start the liquidation proceedings and manage the legal entity's assets and liabilities.
-Upon request of the debtor, the court may also appoint the legal entity's management body or the debtor himself in case of natural persons (debtor in possession) with or without restrictive conditions, who shall manage the assets and liabilities, along with the insolvency practitioner, following the relevant consent of the union of the creditors.
-Upon request of the insolvency practitioner, the court may remove the debtor from the administration of its property, if this is in the creditors' interest.
+The bankruptcy petition shall nominate the proposed insolvency administrator and be accompanied by the written statement of the latter that they accept the appointment and that no impediments exist regarding their appointment.
+Such a nomination is not required if the bankruptcy petition includes a debtor's statement that they did not manage to appoint an insolvency administrator.
+After the declaration of the bankruptcy and according to Article 137 the court appoints a certified insolvency practitioner (syndic or insolvency administrator) to start the liquidation proceedings and manage the debtor's assets and liabilities.
+On request of the debtor, the court may also appoint the legal entity's management body or the debtor themselves in the case of natural persons (debtor in possession) with or without restrictive conditions, who shall manage the assets and liabilities, along with the insolvency practitioner, following the relevant consent of the union of the creditors.
+On request of the insolvency practitioner, the court may remove the debtor from the administration of its property, if this serves the creditors' interest.
 In this case, the insolvency practitioner is solely competent for the management of the debtor's property.

-The court, finally, designates the date that the present cessation of payments occurred, which is presumed to be the 30th calendar day preceding the submission of the bankruptcy petition and in case of imminent cessation of payments is the date of the submission of the relevant petition.10 However, if it is speculated on the basis of the information available that the debtor has been unable to serve his or her monetary obligations due in a general and permanent manner at an earlier date, the court will set this earlier date as the day of cessation of payments.
-The latter cannot be more than two years prior to the date of the declaration of the bankruptcy or in the event of the death of the debtor beyond the year before the death occurred.
+The court, finally, designates the date that the present cessation of payments occurred, which is presumed to be the 30th calendar day preceding the submission of the bankruptcy petition, and in cases of imminent cessation of payments is the date when the relevant petition was filed.12 However, if it is speculated on the basis of the information available that the debtor has been unable to serve their monetary obligations due in a general and permanent manner from an earlier date, the court will set this earlier date as the day of cessation of payments.
+The latter cannot be more than two years prior to the date of the declaration of the bankruptcy or in the event of the debtor's death beyond the year before the death occurred.

 The declaration of bankruptcy has the following significant results:

-- any claims not due at that time become immediately payable.
+- any claim not due at that time becomes immediately payable.
 An exception is provided only for the claims of secured creditors, which become payable on the date of their expiry.
 Claims not due are reduced by the amount of legal interest corresponding to the time period from the declaration of the bankruptcy to the date they become due; and

-- the suspension of all individual enforcement actions and proceedings, either future or existing, against the debtor and the legal representatives in case of legal persons.
+- the suspension of all individual enforcement actions and proceedings, either future or existing, against the debtor and the legal representatives in cases of legal persons.

 Bankruptcy proceedings – involuntary liquidation

-Involuntary liquidation is commenced either by any creditor with a relevant legitimate interest in case of present cessation of payments, or by the prosecutor for reasons of public interest (very rare in practice).
-The time and procedure of filing are the same as those of the voluntary liquidation.
+Involuntary liquidation is commenced either by any creditor with a relevant legitimate interest in cases of present cessation of payments or by the prosecutor for reasons of public interest (very rare in practice).
+The time and procedure of filing are the same as those of voluntary liquidation.

 Liquidation procedure in detail

 Pursuant to the previous Bankruptcy Code (Articles 107–131) either the debtor or the creditors could file a reorganisation plan along with the bankruptcy petition under certain conditions.
-This regulation aimed to rescue, maintain and rehabilitate the debtor's business during the bankruptcy proceedings.
-However, the new Bankruptcy Code does not provide for such a procedure due to the lack of practical application of the latter.
-The Bankruptcy Code provides instead only for the immediately liquidation of the debtor's assets.
+However, the new Bankruptcy Law does not provide for such a procedure due to the lack of practical application of the latter.
+The Bankruptcy Law provides instead only for the immediate liquidation of the debtor's assets.
 This aims to achieve the rapid return of productive means to potentially productive uses.

-After the completion of the inventory and verification procedures, the liquidation of debtor's assets takes place.
-Either the debtor's business in whole or in part in case of integrated operative units or individual assets are subject to liquidation.
+After the completion of the inventory and verification procedures, the liquidation of the debtor's assets takes place.
+Either the debtor's business in whole or in part in cases of integrated operative units or individual assets are subject to liquidation.

-Within one month of the e-auction, the creditors' assembly will convene without delay at the invitation of the insolvency practitioner in order to either approve or reject the transaction.
-In case of approval, the sale contract is concluded between the insolvency practitioner and the bidder.
-In case of rejection and if no further resolution is concluded by the assembly, the liquidation of the debtor's individual assets takes place.
+Within one month of the e-auction, the creditors' assembly will convene without delay the invitation of the insolvency practitioner to either approve or reject the transaction.
+In cases of approval, the sale contract is concluded between the insolvency practitioner and the bidder.
+In cases of rejection and if no further resolution is concluded by the assembly, the liquidation of the debtor's individual assets takes place.
 If the liquidation has not been completed within 18 months of the declaration of the bankruptcy by the court, the practitioner shall proceed to the liquidation of the individual assets as well.

 If the sale of the assets is not achieved within 120 days of the issuance of the rapporteur's order, the e-auction is repeated without a first bid price.